With sandstone buttes, colossal mesas, and panoramic vistas, Monument Valley is one of the USA’s iconic landscapes.

 We flew into Phoenix and then drove to Monument Valley, which took about 5 hours.

 Access to the Monument Valley Tribal Park is on US-163 just north of the Utah-Arizona border.
-It costs $20 per vehicle (up to four people) to enter the park.
+It costs $8 per person per day to enter the park.
 Once you pay this fee, you can come and go as often as you like.

 Best Things to do in Monument Valley